astynax/haskell-dev-tools/README.md

-# Dev tools for Haskell
+# Meta-package for dev tools for Haskell

+This package I use to install/upgrade dev tools for Haskell.

 ## How to